What Type of Account is Accounts Receivable?

 Many customers prefer using credit because they can make purchases and pay at a later date.
 Therefore, in order to keep up with your competition, you may need to offer this option in your small business.
-That being said, restaurants and retail businesses tend to offer credit options less often than other industries.
+That being said, restaurants and retail businesses tend to provide credit options less often than other industries.

 This means that before you jump into offering credit, you’ll want to take a look at your industry specifically.
 If you do decide to start offering credit, you’re going to need to consider a few business practices first.
 These include:

-- Your invoicing process.
 You’re going to want to establish an invoicing process.
 The goal is to send your invoices out as quickly as possible.
 The longer you take to send an invoice, the longer you’ll have to wait for your payment.

-- Your invoicing software.
 Invoicing software for your small business isn’t required, but it can help make your payment process more efficient and accurate.
 You also can use stand-alone systems or mobile apps for invoicing customers effectively.
 However, some customers still prefer to receive invoices sent by mail or email.

-- Your accounting method.
 As you offer credit to your customers, you’ll want to look at your current accounting method.
 Methods include:

-- Accrual-basis accounting.
 For this type of accounting, your revenue is considered revenue when the sale is incurred.
 Similarly, your expenses are considered expenses when the cost is incurred.
 A sale is considered incurred when your product is shipped or your service is performed.
 An expense occurs when you order materials or when work by a service provider or employee has been performed.
 The date of the transaction will be important for accurate accrual-basis accounting.

 As you decide which method is better for you, you may want to consult an accountant.
 Typically, small businesses start with cash-basis accounting and then move toward accrual-basis accounting as they grow.

-Also, keep in mind that you can offer credit that will yield accounts receivable in a few other business situations.
+Also, keep in mind that you can offer credit that will yield accounts receivable (AR) in a few other business situations.
 These include:

-- Receivables under long-term contracts.
 Long-term contracts are used for projects that will take an extended period of time to finish.
 These can be construction, installation, building, or even manufacturing projects.
 For long-term contract accounting methods, it’s important not to assume your receivables will be income for your small business.
 Your receivables involve the cash that is due for the contract.
 However, the income recognized will depend on the timing of the work that’s being done.
 Also, small businesses in construction should talk to their accountant about which accounts receivable tracking option is best for their business.